aslanshemilov/statdnregister/README.md

-Simple utility to connect to Genesys Stat Server and Configuration Server.
-Performs StatPeek to determine if StatServer is registered for events.
+# StatCfgDN
+Simple utility that retrieves DN's from Configuration Server and validates StatPeek can return result from Stat Server.